Can adults use kids' toothpaste?

 Further, those looking for added benefits from their toothpaste such as teeth whitening or anti-septic agents are better served by specialized adult toothpaste formulations such as NOBS Toothpaste Tablets.

-Summary: can an adult use kids' toothpaste?
+Summary: can adults use children's toothpaste?

-Yes, an adult can use kid's toothpaste.
+Yes, an adult can use a kid's toothpaste.

 However, depending on individual oral care needs and flavor preferences, many adults will find that an adult nano hydroxyapatite toothpaste is better suited for them.
+This is because children's toothpaste sometimes contains a lower dosage of remineralizing ingredients, such as nano hydroxyapatite or fluoride, which prevents and reverses tooth decay.